 The decision to run or cancel school bus transportation due to weather concerns or road conditions is made by the Director of Transportation, Mr. Rhett Czaban.
 It is not a decision that is made lightly.
-There are a number of factors considered, and a number of people who are consulted, prior to making the call.
-In addition to travelling and scouting the roads himself, Mr. Czaban has a number of local contacts in all NGPS communities with whom he is in contact with in the early hours, between 4:00 am and 6:00 am.
-He is also in contact with NGPS school bus drivers who may already be on the road.
+There are a number of factors considered, and bus drivers consulted, prior to making the call.
+In addition to travelling and scouting the roads himself, Mr. Czaban is in touch with local bus drivers and contacts in all NGPS communities between the hours of 4:00 am and 6:00 am.

-- via the Bus Status tab on our website at www.ngps.ca
+- via the Bus Status tab on our homepage

 - on our Facebook page @northerngatewaypublicschools

-- on school websites – look for the Bus Status section
+- on school websites – look for the Bus Status tab

 - on Twitter @ngpschools

 - via phone calls to parents by bus drivers (circumstances permitting)

 Every effort is made to communicate with parents directly regarding changes to bus transportation; however, phone calls home are not always possible given the situation the bus driver is dealing with at the time.

 If you do not see a cancellation message on the NGPS website, Facebook page or Twitter feed, buses are running.

 What Guides Us?
 Administrative Procedure 750 refers to -40 degrees Celsius, including wind chill, as one determination factor in canceling buses.
 This point is based on area data, not specific site information.
 For example, while individual homes may have thermometers indicating a temperature below the specified -40 degrees Celsius, the data that is collected for each area is the evidence that is used to support the decision to cancel bus transportation.